lionel87/fast-tree-builder/README.md

 	- `nodeChildrenKey`: (Optional) The key used to store the children nodes in each node.
 It can be a `string`, `number`, `symbol`.
 Defaults to `'children'`.
 	- `mapNodeData`: (Optional) A function that maps an item to its corresponding node data.
 It allows transforming the item before assigning it to the node.
 Defaults to `undefined`.
 	- `validRootKeys`: (Optional) An iterable containing key values that can be accepted as root nodes.
 If provided, any item with a key not present in this iterable will cause an error to be thrown.
 Defaults to `undefined`.
+  - `validRootParentKeys`: (Optional) Only available when `mode` is set to `parent`.
+An iterable containing key values that can be accepted the parent field values of root nodes.
+If provided, any root node with a parent key not present in this iterable will cause an error to be thrown.
+Defaults to `undefined`.
   - `validateTree`: (Optional) A boolean flag that determines whether to validate the resulting data structure.
 If the structure is a cyclic graph, an `Error` will be thrown.
 Requires additional `O(n)` time to compute.
 Defaults to `false`.

 Returns